Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Collection and storage of data

-First, the collection and processing must be fair and lawful.
+First, the collection and processing must be fair, lawful and conducted in a transparent manner.
 This obligation is assessed by judges and implies that the data controller must inform data subjects of the processing to which their data is subject.

-Processing operations must also serve a precise, explicit and legitimate purpose.
-Data controllers must submit justification of the purpose of the processing to the national authority for data control (CNIL) before engaging in such operations.
+Processing operations must also serve a specified, explicit and legitimate purpose.
+Data controllers must submit justification of the purpose of the processing to the Commission National Informatique et Liberté (CNIL) (the French data protection authority) before engaging in such operations.
 Data collection, use, storage and processing are lawful only insofar as they fall within the declared purpose of the processing; this obligation is strictly interpreted by judges.

 The gathered data must be adequate, relevant and not excessive in relation to the declared purpose of the processing.
 The processed data must also be exact, complete and up to date.